bpedersen/jest-mock-console/Readme.md

   width="500px"
 />

-This is much more helpful as you don't see red unless there is a failure.
-Then you only have to scan for red to find the problem test.
+This is much more helpful as you don't see red on success anymore.
+Then you know when you see red text you know something went wrong.

 ## Installation